-Consumers are often hesitant to purchase recycled products, mainly because they might be of poor quality.
-To make recycled products more marketable, common standards are critically needed to ensure that the industry produces only quality products and to persuade consumers to buy them.
-Common standards can reduce transaction costs because they guarantee the quality of recycled products (Kojima and Atienza, 2010).
+Consumer reluctance to purchase recycled products stems from worries they might be of lesser or poor quality.
+To make recycled products more marketable, common standards are greatly needed to ensure industry produces only quality products and persuade consumers to buy them.
+Common standards can also reduce transaction costs because they guarantee the quality of recycled products (Kojima and Atienza, 2010).

-Since 2000, Japan has accelerated standardisation to promote recycling through the Japan Industrial Standard (Kojima and Atienza, 2010).
+Japan began accelerating standardisation to promote recycling through the Japan Industrial Standard (Kojima and Atienza, 2010). in 2000.
 In 2017, Japan had 10,622 standards, 5,855 of which corresponded with international standards (JISC, 2017).
-As of 31 March 2019, Japan had 10,773 standards.
-Table 1 lists some standards related to promotion of plastic recycling.
+This increased to 10,733 as of 31 March 2019.
+Table 1 lists examples of standards related to the promotion of plastic recycling.

 JIS Number | Name of Standard | Issue |